-The summary must include the date of the training, the subject or title of the training, name and title of the trainer and the total number of inservice hours earned.
-Topics for specific in-service training may be mandated by SCDHHS CLTC Division.
+Providers are to maintain a summary including the date of the training, the subject or title of the training, signature and title of the trainer, signature of employee, and the total number of in- service hours earned.
+SCDHHS Community Options has developed a form called "Annual In-Service Documentation" form which must be used to document in-service training.
+Topics for specific in-service training may be mandated by SCDHHS Community Options.
 In-service training may be furnished by the nurse supervisor while the aide is furnishing care to the participant.
 Additional training may be provided as deemed necessary by the Provider.
 All instructor-led and self-study training programs, not on the prior approved list must be approved for content and credit hours by SCDHHS prior to being offered.
 Self-study training hours may not exceed six (6) of the ten (10) in-service annual training hours.
-The Provider shall submit proposed programs not on the prior approved list to the SCDHHS CLTC Central Office at least forty-five (45) days prior to the planned implementation.
+The Provider shall submit proposed programs not on the prior approved list to the SCDHHS Community Options Central Office at least forty-five (45) days prior to the planned implementation.
 All approved training topics are at the SCDHHS agency website: